thuiar/DeepAligned-Clustering/README.md

 | Pre + Align   | __93.89__ | __79.75__ | __86.49__ | __79.56__ | __53.64__ | __64.90__ |

-If you are instrested and want to use the codes in this work, please **star** this repository and **cite** by:
+If you are instrested in this work or want to use the codes in this repository, please **star** this repository and **cite** by:
 ```
 @inproceedings{zhang2020discover,
       title={Discovering New Intents with Deep Aligned Clustering},
-      author={Hanlei Zhang and Hua Xu and Ting-En Lin and Rui Lv},
+      author={Hanlei Zhang and Hua Xu and Ting-En Lin and Rui Lyu},
       booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
       year={2021},
 }
 ```
 ### Acknowledgments
-This paper is founded by National Natural Science Foundation of China, etc.
+This paper is founded by seed fund of Tsinghua University (Department of Computer Science and Technology)- Siemens Ltd., China Joint Research Center for Industrial Intelligence and Internet of Things.